Everyplace in Kansas – M

 Mayline/Carlisle Hamilton Name Change The name changed to Carlisle.

-Maynard Doniphan Lost Town Later Troy Junction.
+Maynard Doniphan Lost Town Later called Troy Junction.

 Mayton Washington Lost Town